 - Land degradation happens when land is over-used and poorly managed.
 Nutrients and soil are lost from poorly managed crop agriculture and contaminate rivers and wetlands.
 When the number of livestock exceeds the carrying capacity of the land, riparian areas are trampled and biodiversity is lost.
 Degraded land cannot recover easily from inevitable droughts and floods.

-Providing legal protection for strategic WSAs – limiting activities in those areas that could damage the ability of the WSA to provide surface water to downstream users, and requiring positive steps to rehabilitate damage – is absolutely crucial for South Africa’s resilience to drought, and to the growing impacts of climate change.
+Providing legal protection for strategic WSAs – limiting activities in those areas that could damage the ability of the SWSA to provide surface water to downstream users, and requiring positive steps to rehabilitate damage – is absolutely crucial for South Africa’s resilience to drought, and to the growing impacts of climate change.
 It also provides certainty for developers or investors about their responsibilities and risks.
-Fortunately, many of our WSAs are still in relatively good condition, and providing legal protection will secure our water for people and economic development, for now and for the future.
+Fortunately, many of our SWSAs are still in relatively good condition, and providing legal protection will secure our water for people and economic development, for now and for the future.